-Diskit Gompa was established in the 14th century and is known for its 32 metre-high Jampa (Maitreya) Buddha statue.
-There are also huge drums and statues of guarding deities inside the prayer hall.
-Marvel at the ceiling, complete with paintings that represent the fresco of the Tibet’s Tashilhunpo Gompa.
-The panoramic views of the surrounding area and the Nubra valley from atop the monastery, add to the experience.
+Diskit Monastery was established in the 14th century and is known for its 32-metre-tall (105-foot-tall) Jampa (Maitreya) Buddha statue.
+Inside the prayer hall, you’ll find huge drums, sculptures of guarding deities and paintings, including a fresco of Tibet’s Tashilhunpo Gompa.
+Enjoy views of the Nubra Valley from atop the monastery.
+Best time to visit: July to September.